NCC-CNC/wheretowork-input-formatting/README.md

 ### This repo assists in formating your raster data into the 4 mandatory files (described below) required for import into **Where To Work** when using the *upload project data* method.

 1. **configuration.yaml:** <br>
-The configuration file defines user access, UI elements in the 'Table of contents' and initial values in the 'New solution' side bars.
+The configuration file defines project attributes, legend elements / map display in the left side bar 'Table of contents'
+and initial goals in the 'New solution' right side bar.

 2. **spatial.tif:** <br>
-The spatial tiff file defines the spatial properties of the area of interest, such as cell size, extent, number of rows, number of columns and coordinate reference system.
+The spatial tiff file defines the spatial properties of the planning units, such as cell size, extent, number of rows, number of columns and coordinate reference system.
+It acts as the template to build rasters from columns within the attribute.csv.gz.

 3. **attribute.csv.gz:** <br>
-The attribute file defines the cell values of each theme, weight, include and exclude in tabular form
+The attribute file defines the cell values of each theme, weight, include and exclude in tabular form.
+Each column in the .csv is a variable.

 4. **boundary.csv.gz:** <br>
-The boundary file defines the adjacency table of each theme, weight, include and exclude
+The boundary file defines the adjacency table of each theme, weight, include and exclude.
+It stores information on the perimeter and shared boundary lengths of the planning units.
+This is needed to run optimizations for spatial clustering.

 ## Prerequisites
 - Raster layers (.tiffs) that represent themes, weights, includes, excludes and AOI must be organized into one folder